-When required, Thomson Reuters provides software developer resources that make specific changes to ProVal for Hamilton County.
-“In some cases, the changes that Thomson Reuters applies prove beneficial for all counties involved,” says Ward, who in 2015 was recognized as a Public Sector Champion Award winner by Thomson Reuters for Hamilton County’s success in the office’s use of ProVal.
+When required, Thomson Reuters provides software developer resources to make specific changes to ProVal for Hamilton County.
+“In some cases, the changes that Thomson Reuters applies prove beneficial for all counties involved,” says Ward, who in 2015 was recognized as a Public Sector Champion Award winner by Thomson Reuters for Hamilton County’s success in using ProVal.
 “They are always taking what they learn from us and other counties in the state.”

 What local government officials do is too important to trust to just anyone.
 The experience of your software solution partner matters.
 That’s why for the past 46 years, we’ve worked to make sure our Indiana customers get the support and functionality they need for both their CAMA and property tax solutions.